 The Board meets at least once in every quarter, inter alia, to review the quarterly results and other items on the agenda and minimum 4 (four) pre-scheduled Board meetings are held every year.
-Apart from the above, additional Board meetings are convened by giving appropriate notice to address specific needs of the Company.
-In case of business exigencies or urgency of matters, resolutions are passed by way of circulation.
+Apart from the above, additional Board meetings are convened by giving appropriate notice to address specific held as per the requirements of business and at intervals within the legally permitted limits.

-During the year under review Seven Board meetings were held on 17th May 2022; 20th May 2022, 20th June 2022, 09th August, 2022; 14th November, 2022; 14th February 2022 and 31st March, 2023.
-The meetings were held as per the requirements of business and at intervals within the legally permitted limits.
 The necessary quorum was present in all the Board meetings.
 Leave of Absence was granted to the concerned Directors who could not attend the respective Board meeting.
 The details of attendance of Directors at the Board meetings and at the last Annual General Meeting are as under: